calebji123/OpenAI/README.md

 ## Prompt 2: html homepage for an openAI project showcase

 I was just thinking, if I wanted to show a lot of examples, I would have to create a hubpage to display them all and that would take precious time away from using the AI tool.
 Then I had the epiphany to create the homepage from the AI.
 Genius, and it works phenomenally.
 I only changed the descriptions and added some links and voila! it took barely any time at all!

+## Prompt3: 2048 Game in html

+My brain has just died.
+I felt a little ambitious and decided to try and code the popular web 2048 game with the AI.
+I was a little disheartened with the code that resulted because it didn't even complete the html before stopping.
+Definitely the AI has room to improve in the amount of content it can give, at least in the free version.

+However, I did not stop there.
+I tried to produce the javascript backend with a new prompt: "2048 game javascript backend", and to my surprise, it worked!
+It only took another while before I had pieced together the entire program by searching their function names and all their helper functions.
+All I needed to add were a few global update calls and to fix the keydown event listener because it used deprecated javascript tools.
+Here are all the prompts I gave:

+2048 game backend in javascript shiftgrid function transposegrid function for 2048 game javascript
+2048 game add javascript grid to html table
+2048 shiftRowOrColumn function javascript
+2048 shiftArray function javascript

+I refreshed the thread halfway through, which created some redundant functions and some completely new code.
+I realised that if continuing on one thread, the AI will produce very coherent code, and the functions will all interlink with the same variable names and all that.
+A new thread would mix things up a little.
+In the end, I integrated code from both threads, but if I had stuck to one thread, it would have been an even faster process.

+I look amazed at the little amount of time required to create such a relatively complex web game.
+Oh how wondrously AI works.